-The practice had systems to keep dental practitioners up to date with current evidence-based practice.
-We saw that clinicians assessed patients' needs and delivered care and treatment in line with current legislation, standards and guidance supported by clear clinical pathways and protocols.
+The practice had systems to keep the dental practitioner up to date with current evidence-based practice.
+We saw the clinician assessed patients' needs and delivered care and treatment in line with current legislation, standards and guidance supported by clear clinical pathways and protocols.
+This included involvement with the Local Area Team, where updates and clinical discussion were shared.